 On 12 November 1924 Fleuret married Gladys Lillian Etheridge at Christ Church Cathedral.
 They had one son: Eric Isadore Fleuret (b1931).

-Fleuret was appointed magistrate in South Georgia in April 1942, returning for leave in 1945, when it was reported that there 'hasn't been a single court case there since 1942, the year Major A I Fleuret MBE arrived to become Magistrate and virtual Governor of the territory.'
+Fleuret was appointed magistrate in South Georgia in April 1942, and promoted to the rank of Major in the FIDF - returning for leave in 1945, when it was reported that there 'hasn't been a single court case there since 1942, the year Major A I Fleuret MBE arrived to become Magistrate and virtual Governor of the territory.'
 The article, from The Standard (of August 28, 1945), went on to state that he was now in Buenos Aires with his wife and 14 year old son waiting for a ship to take them to Britain so the boy could go to school in England.
 In addition to magistrate, he held a quiver of South Georgia posts: coroner, deputy collector, deputy postmaster, shipping master and receiver of wrecks.

 May 2019 Photograph added